BradROlbrey/bluejay-timelapse/README.md

 Still, not wanting to bathe them in IR perpetually, I turn the LEDs on and off through the Pi's GPIO pins only when a picture is taken.
 Who knows what else sees infrared?

 Full week-and-a-half day timelapse, showing the little monsters grow into adorable fluffy birdos!
+(Apparently Github markdown doesn't support iframes, so this player-looking image is actually just a link to youtube, which will inevitable play an ad unless you have an adblocker)

 <a href="https://www.youtube.com/watch?v=kPjclxg8t8g"><img src="https://user-images.githubusercontent.com/17125101/204959516-6bee348e-8a92-41a9-847b-3c25ade76326.png" width="800" /></a>

-Single night timelapse, showing restless chicks keeping mom up at night! :)
+Single night timelapse, showing restless chicks keeping mom up at night :)

 <a href="https://www.youtube.com/embed/3oLIl-vjsxg"><img src="https://user-images.githubusercontent.com/17125101/204960245-653d34a1-eb0f-416c-9eea-50532602a2ab.png" width="800" /></a>